-Disease activity in SLE patients occurs in various organs with differing severities.
-Therefore, it is necessary to find the most appropriate index to assess therapeutic efficacy in SLE RCTs.

-A lot of indices have been created and validated over time, although all have limitations when used to assess change in a patient's clinical status.
-Most SLE indices are used only in clinical trials and they are not used in usual clinical practice.
+Disease activity in SLE patients occurs in various organs with differing severities, stressing the necessity to find the most appropriate index for assessing therapeutic efficacy in SLE RCTs.
+While many indices have been created and validated over time, all have limitations when used to assess change in a patient's clinical status.

-Composite indices are preferred for RCTs as they cover not only disease activity but also flares, this is the example of SRI and BICLA which introduced the Physician Global Assessment as well.
+Most SLE indices are used only in clinical trials, and they are not used in standard clinical practice.
+Composite indices, such as SRI and BICLA, are preferred for RCTs as they not only cover disease activity but also flares and include the Physician Global Assessment.

-Currently many clinical trials fail in Phase II or III because of the definition of the primary outcome.
-Suggestions for improvements in trial design are to avoid including flare rates or steroid withdrawal as a primary endpoint.11 The most important reason that leads to this is that BILAG flares and SELENA-SLEDAI flares indices do not correlate with each other.
+Currently, many clinical trials fail in Phase II or III because of the definition of the primary outcome measure.
+Flares represent another complication as BILAG flares and SELENA-SLEDAI flares indices do not correlate with each other.
+Clinical trial design could be improved by avoiding the inclusion of flare rates or steroid withdrawal as the primary endpoint.14

-Prompt and accurate SLE flare assessment is needed in routine patient care and in lupus clinical trials, where time to first flare and the frequency and severity of flares should be considered then as secondary endpoints instead of primary.
+Prompt and accurate SLE flare assessment is needed in routine patient care and in lupus clinical trials, where the time to first flare and the frequency and severity of flares should be considered as secondary endpoints.

-A review of the literature was performed in Medline to identify randomized controlled trials (RCT) in lupus published during the past decade.
-A set of criteria was defined a priori to analyze these trials covering different aspects of steroid use in RCTs with regard to eligibility, randomization, post-randomization, steroid use, analysis and reporting.
-12 Stratified randomization was rarely used.
+A review of the literature in MEDLINE identified RCTs in lupus published during the past decade.
+A set of criteria was defined a priori to analyze these trials covering different aspects of steroid use in RCTs with regard to eligibility, randomization, post-randomization, steroid use, analysis and reporting.15 Stratified randomization was rarely used.
 Steroid dosing during the intervention was reported as a secondary outcome measure in only a few trials.
 Steroid use variability improves if minimized and sparing effects are defined.
-Artificial mandated use of steroids and tapering are not used in the usual clinical practices, which is the reason why they fail as primary endpoint.
+Artificial mandated use of steroids and tapering are not used in the usual clinical practices, which is the reason why they fail as a primary endpoint.